Valletta Malta Travel Guide

 Attend performances at historic theaters like Manoel Theatre or contemporary art centers like Spazju Kreattiv for a cultural evening.

-For a dynamic evening, consider starting with a refined dinner and drinks in Valletta, then taking a short trip to Paceville in St. Julian's if a lively club scene is desired.
+For a dynamic evening, consider starting with a refined dinner and drinks in Valletta, then taking a short excursion to Paceville in St. Julian's if a lively club scene is desired.
 This split approach allows for appreciation of both distinct night-time ambiances Malta has.